Her Devotion Weighs A Ton: Beyoncé and Jay-Z's Celebration Of 'Love'

 We don't deserve true love

-Black queen you rescued us
+Black queen, you rescued us

 You rescued us

 That heaps a lot of responsibility on black women, that savior trope.
-But there's no doubt that Beyoncé saved Jay-Z by giving him a second act, or new breath, in a career that could've easily been stymied by his overreliance on the street clichés, survivor's guilt and hollow hustler's ethos.
+But there's no doubt that Beyoncé saved Jay-Z by giving him a second act, or new breath, in a career that could have easily been stymied by his overreliance on the street clichés, survivor's guilt and hollow hustler's ethos.
 He's striving for family now, for legacy and loyalty.
 She's made him whole.

 Yet the weighty crown that Jay perches on Beyoncé's head is a reflection of the way hip-hop has always conscripted women for its dirty work, whether those women are actual performers, silent partners or props discarded as collateral damage.